siewhean/Your-Days-Are-Numbered/README.md

 ## How to Run

 The entire folder must be downloaded.
-Open your IDE, and use it to run the GUI.py file.
+Open your IDE, and use it to run the `main.py` file.

+Note: The font loading uses a windows specific code, so this game can only run on a Windows computer.

 ## Premise